codehsbooks/apjava/Classes-And-Object-Oriented-Programming/interfaces.md

 }
 ```

-Now, lets take a look at an example class which implements our interface:
+Now, let's take a look at an example class which implements our interface:

 ```Java
 public class GeneralUser implements UseComputer